Overview

 Reoccurring themes of sexuality, power structures, the body and self-perception can be felt through these motions as they pulsate towards us.
 Their presence does not suggest a direction that Kinga Bartis’ wishes us to go in, but rather a mood or a feeling, a platform through which discussions are encouraged.

 Kinga Bartis (b.
 1984, Transylvania) lives and works in Copenhagen.
 Bartis graduated with an MFA from the Royal Danish Academy of Fine Arts in 2018.
 Bartis has been exhibited at Museet for Religiøs Kunst (Lemvig), Rønnebæksholm (Næstved) OK CORRAL (Copenhagen) among others.
-The gallery opened its first solo exhibition with Bartis in 2021.
 In 2022, Bartis opened a solo exhibition at TRANEN Space for Contemporary Art (Gentofte).

 Biography